hoangvvo/next-session/README.md

 ### req.session.commit()

-Save the session and set neccessary headers.
+Save the session and set neccessary headers and return Promise.
 Use this if `autoCommit` is set to `false`.

 ### req.session.id